 Coaching view anatomy

-Allows the users to center/align the camera view target to be scanned and matched.
+The scan guide allows the user to align the camera view target to be scanned and matched.

-Shows the user a preview of what image or object to look for, is also tappable to open the coaching view again.
+The image anchor shows a preview of what image or object to look for, and users can tap to open the coaching view again.

 Scanning view anatomy